Z3BRO/Flipper-Zero-RGB/README.md

 Step 5: On your Flipper Navigate to the Update folder

-Step 6: Open the folder you just added ( Either OFW-0.74.2-RGB or Unleashed22-RGB)
+Step 6: Open the folder you just added to the sd card

 Step 7: Update from the update.fuf file  ( It will have a picture of a box with an arrow next to it)